haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/NegotiableQuote.md

 The `Magento_NegotiableQuote` module allows a customer and a merchant (admin user) to negotiate product and/or shipping prices before the customer places an order.
 Its functionality is available for the company members only.

 Currently, B2B quoting is global--the price is given for the quote as a whole.
 Quoting per item is not supported.
 The quote lifecycle is managed via quote statuses.
-The quoting interface allows both a merchant and a customer to manage items in the quote (add, delete, change quantity) as well as make an offer (or request a quote) for items and/or for shipping.
-The negotiated price set in the negotiable quote is exactly the price that will be applied on a quote during checkout, order generation, and invoice generation.
+The quoting interface allows both a merchant and a customer to manage items in the quote (add, delete, change quantity) as well as make an offer (or request a quote) for items and/or for shipping. 被商议的价格设置在议价中，是准确的价格，在结算、订单生成和发票生成期间它将作为报价

 The module provides a set of configurations for the quoting feature, such as the ability to request a quote, configure the minimum quote amount, configure the default expiration period, configure attached files, and set email templates for quotes.
 The module provides web APIs and can be integrated with 3rd party solutions to manage negotiable quote in Magento.